This report published on Tuesday, October 16, 2018 8:34:07 AM MDT

 Main disconnect rating (amps): 100

 Solid strand aluminum branch circuit wiring present: Not determined (panel not opened)

+28) The functionality of, power source for and placement of smoke alarms is not determined as part of this inspection.
 Smoke alarms should be installed in each bedroom, in hallways leading to bedrooms, on each level and in attached garages.
 They have a limited lifespan and should be replaced every 10 years.
 Batteries in smoke alarms should be changed when taking occupancy and annually in the future.
 Recommend that a a carbon monoxide detector be installed near sleeping areas in homes with a fuel-burning appliance or attached garage.
 For more information, visit: http://www.reporthost.com/?SMKALRM

-Location of main water meter: By street
+Location of main water meter: Northeast corner of property by street

 Location of main water shut-off: At water meter

 Water service: Public

 Location of main fuel shut-off valve: At gas meter, inside back fence